espjose/BioPatch-SelfHealing-Protein/README.md

 ---

-## 🧬 License
+## 📄 License

-This work is licensed under [Creative Commons Attribution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the [MIT License](LICENSE).
-Use it, remix it, build with it.
-Just give credit and keep it open.
+Use it, remix it, build with it — just give credit and include the original license.

 ---